NishchayAnand/software-engineering/DBMS/SQL/Sample Queries/Query2.md

 **Algorithm:**

-1. Performing a self-join on the `Weather` table will create a Cartesian product of the table with itself: `SELECT w1.id FROM Weather w1 JOIN Weather w2`.
+1. Perform a self-join on the `Weather` table to create a Cartesian product of the table with itself: `SELECT w1.id FROM Weather w1 JOIN Weather w2`.
+This allows us to compare each record in w1 with each record in w2.

-2. We then use the `DATEDIFF` function to restrict these pairs to only include consecutive days.
-Lastly, we filter these pairs of consecutive days further to only include pairs where the temperature is higher on the second day.
-The resulting ids represent the days where the temperature was higher than the previous day.
+2. Use `DATEDIFF(w1.recordDate, w2.recordDate) = 1` as the join condition to find pairs of records where the `recordDate` differs by exactly one day.

+3. Use `WHERE w1.temperature > w2.temperature` to filter the records where the temperature on a day (represented by a record in w1) is greater than the temperature on the previous day (represented by a record in w2).